 What are true happiness, joy, satisfaction, and contentment?
 When was the last time you felt joy and satisfaction that really “rocked your soul”?
-Our world today is bombarding us with commercials teaching us how to have the good life, books on how to live better, seminars with life coaches who give us the recipe for success, and movies giving us unrealistic views of life.
+Our world today is bombarding us with commercials teaching us how to have a good life, books on how to live better, seminars with life coaches who give us the recipe for success, and movies giving us unrealistic views of life.
 These experiences are not bad as long as we understand what happiness really is.

 Surely, you have recently felt contentment in having accomplished, overcome, or finished something in your life plan.
 You also may remember being satisfied with reaching a personal goal, knowing how hard you worked toward it.
-How about the joy felt that permeates your soul when providing a service for someone?
-Happiness doesn’t mean we run around with big smiles on our face all the time; instead, it is fulfilling our inner desires.
+How about the joy that permeates your soul when providing a service for someone?
+Happiness doesn’t mean we run around with big smiles on our faces all the time; instead, it is fulfilling our inner desires.
 Happiness is deep contentment, being satisfied with inner joy.

 It is okay to have times of sadness, trouble, and even despair.
 How much can you appreciate being happy if you have not felt sad?
 We learn right from wrong and lightness from darkness.
 How do you ever appreciate a sunny day if you have not had a rainstorm or two?